Binoculars in Astronomy

 Jupiter as a tiny disc and the Galilean Moons, Europa, Io, Ganymede and Callisto.

-Saturn is distinctly oval when the rings are open and its moons Titan, Dione, Rhea and Iapetus when favourable.
+Saturn is distinctly oval when the rings are open and its moons Titan, Dione, Rhea.

 Uranus,